 Until recently, facilities with an average peak demand greater than 5MW were automatically entered into the program as class A consumers and organizations with peak demands between 3MW and 5MW could choose to opt in.

-But as of this January, the eligibility requirements are changing, creating opportunity for more organizations to take advantage of the ICI program.
-Now, companies with a peak demand of 1MW or greater (calculated from May 1st, 2016 to April 30th, 2017) can opt in to the program.
+But as of this January, the eligibility requirements are changing, creating an opportunity for more organizations to take advantage of the ICI program.
+Now, companies with a peak demand of 1MW or greater (calculated from May 1st, 2016 to April 30th, 2017) can opt into the program.
 If your company is considering opting in, keep in mind that you must do so by May 31st.